Merkaffe/iAPS/README.md

 Sign and build and give it a try!
 Be sure to select "All Omnipod Types" when doing an "Add Pump" to try out the OmnipodKit PumpManager
 ```

+To add the OmniTests to the LoopWorkspace tests, verify that the LoopWorkspace is selected, click on the diamond with the check near the top of the lefthand panel to display the Test Navigator panel, long press on OmniTests under the "Other Tests" section near the end of the panel, and then select "Add to LoopWorkspace".

 ## To Add to Trio-dev